Course of Study

 Use of the computer for both analysis and design is an integral part of the curriculum and the department maintains a computer laboratory for the exclusive use of civil engineering students.
 Software required for all courses and additional software for student inquiry is available.

 The Norwich Civil Engineering graduate from this program is able to manage varying job demands and requirements and will be capable of adapting to rapidly changing technology.
 The graduate is also well prepared for further formal study in graduate school where a student can specialize in a civil engineering sub-discipline.
-The four-year curriculum to accomplish the program’s objectives has been accredited by the Engineering Accreditation Commission of ABET, 415 N. Charles St, Baltimore, MD 21201 – (410) 347-7700.
+The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
 The curriculum is also strengthened by activities of the Norwich student chapters of the American Society of Civil Engineers, Chi Epsilon, Tau Beta Pi, and the Society of American Military Engineers.